Patrick Afif

 Patrick Simon Afif (born March 20, 1983) is an American former football offensive tackle.
-He was signed by the Spokane Shock as a street free agent in 2006.
+He was signed by the Washington Commanders as a street free agent in 2006.
 He played college football at Washington State.
-Afif was also a member of the San Jose SaberCats, Arizona Rattlers, Toronto Argonauts, Florida Tuskers, New York Sentinels, Orlando Predators, Edmonton Eskimos, Philadelphia Soul, Sacramento Mountain Lions and New Orleans VooDoo.
+Afif was also a member of the San Jose SaberCats, Arizona Rattlers, Toronto Argonauts, Orlando Predators, Edmonton Eskimos, Sacramento Mountain Lions, New Orleans VooDoo and Spokane Shock.

 His brother is former basketball player Jean-Paul Afif.

 Professional career

 Afif was signed by the Florida Tuskers of the United Football League on September 9, 2009.